evan-apply/CAST-Extension/README.md

 3. Browse the site naturally: log in, click buttons, fill forms, etc.
 4. Click **Stop Manual Mode** when finished.

+#### Option C: Strategy Recommendation
+1. Navigate to any page you want to analyze.
+2. Click **Recommend Strategy**.
+3. CAST will analyze the page structure and list recommended tracking events.
+4.  **Click on any recommendation** in the list to highlight the element on the page.

 ### 3. Analyze & Export
 1. Click **Run AI Analysis**.
 2. Watch the progress bar as the extension processes network data in batches.